 You can also format your charts using the menu items on the Excel Ribbon bar, at the top of the screen.
-With your chart selected, click the Layout menu (Not Excel 2013.
+With your chart selected, click the Layout menu (Not Excel 2013 to 2016.
 See below for your Layout options).
 You should see this:

 The Layout menu is a bit big for this page, so we've split it in two.
 But the chart Layout panel is split into a number of different sections (six in our version), and allows you to change the information in the chart.

-For Excel 2013 users, your Layout options are on the Design tab still, on the far left, just under the File menu:
+For Excel 2013 to 2016 users, your Layout options are on the Design tab still, on the far left, just under the File menu:

 For all versions of Excel, The first thing you may want to do is to give your chart a name.